 Once you have filed the required documents and provided notice to all interested parties, you will be required to attend the probate hearing.
-The hearing will be conducted before a probate court judge.
+A probate court judge will conduct the hearing.
 During the hearing, if someone contests the will or contests you acting as the estate’s representative, the judge may continue the hearing.
-In this situation, additional court paperwork and subsequent hearings may need to take place to solve those issues.
-As the executor or administrator of the estate, you may be required to prepare for trial on disputed issues.
-This process might include conducting formal discovery and filing motions to have certain orders made.
+In this situation, other court paperwork and follow-up hearings may need to take place to solve those issues.
+As the executor or administrator of the estate, you may be required to prepare for trial on disputed matters.
+This process might include conducting formal discovery and filing motions to have specific orders made.

-If no one contests the Petition for Probate, however, and everything was done correctly, the court will accept your petition to probate.
-At the hearing, the probate court judge will enter an Order for Probate, Letters of Testamentary can be issued and the matter can proceed to the next step in the probate process.
+If no one contests the Petition for Probate, however, and the petition paperwork is approved, the court will accept your petition to probate.
+At the hearing, the probate court judge will enter an Order for Probate, issue Letters of Testamentary or administratoin, and the matter can go ahead to the next step in the probate process.

 The Probate Process in California

 The probate process takes between 5 to 7 months to complete.
-During this process, there are many different steps that need to be completed before the estate is ready to close.
+During this process, many steps are required before the estate is ready to close.
 As the executor or administrator of the estate, you will be tasked with making an inventory of the deceased’s property, pay outstanding debts, file all required tax documents, list gifts to beneficiaries, and keep up a detailed accounting of all assets.
-Accounting statements must be sent to all interested parties unless this process is waived by the beneficiaries.
+Accounting statements must be sent to all interested parties unless the heirs waive this process.

 Final Probate Court Hearing

-The final probate hearing cannot take place earlier that 4 months after the date Letters are issued after the initial probate hearing.
-At the final court hearing, the judge will approve the final distribution of the estate if there are no errors made on the inventory and accounting statements.
+The final probate hearing cannot take place earlier than four months after the date the Court Clerk issues Letters which happens after the first probate hearing.
+At the last court hearing, the judge will approve the final distribution of the estate if there are no errors made in the inventory and accounting statements.
 The executor or estate’s representative will distribute gifts or inheritance to beneficiaries or heirs.
-Once this is completed, the representative can petition the court to close the estate and be relieved of all duties.
+Once this is done, the representative can petition the court to close the estate and be relieved of all duties.

 Probate Resources for California Probates